Digital Innovation in Pandemic Control

 Countries face significant challenges when building digital immunization solutions, especially during pandemics.
 Fragmented systems prevent secure, interoperable data exchange, while limited resources make it difficult for local stakeholders to maintain and adapt these systems to meet evolving health needs.

-The Digital Innovation in Pandemic Control (DIPC) project, a partnership between Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Digital Square at PATH, is helping to bridge these gaps.
-Working with ministries of health in Ghana, Malawi, and Tanzania, the project supports the selection and customization of proven digital tools that are both nationally scalable and interoperable—laying the groundwork for more responsive and sustainable immunization systems.
+From 2022 to 2025, the Digital Innovation in Pandemic Control (DIPC) project—a partnership between Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Digital Square at PATH—has been working to bridge these gaps.
+Collaborating with ministries of health in Ghana, Malawi, and Tanzania, the project developed and deployed digital tools that are both nationally scalable and interoperable, laying the groundwork for more responsive and sustainable immunization systems.

 Countries